 - All applicants conditionally accepted for internships, and all DIA employees are subject to initial and periodic counterintelligence (CI) scope polygraph tests, and drug tests.

 Attach an unofficial copy of your transcript to the on-line application.
 Finalists will be provided with instructions on submitting an official transcript.
 Please ensure to identify the following information:

 - Identify a functional area of interest.

 - Indicate your geographic preference for work assignment.

 - Indicate how you learned about the Academic Semester Internship Program.

-- Be sure to provide a permanent address, email address and daytime telephone number along with college information, and the term you applying for (Spring or Fall).
+- Be sure to provide a permanent address, email address and daytime telephone number along with college information.

 - Include your GPA when submitting your application.